UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

 3. Click **OK**

-If done correctly, Azure stack hub will create the peering rule in the other virtual network automatically
+If done correctly, Azure stack hub will create the peering rule in the other virtual network automatically.
+To check this, go to the other virtual network and check the peering.

 ### Testing connection